NPPE Exam: Avoid The #1 Biggest Mistake

-The biggest mistake made when preparing for this exam is devoting most efforts to reading the suggested books, rather than planning your studies around the syllaubs.
-There are many sections of the suggested material that you shouldn’t bother reading at all.
+The biggest mistake made when preparing for this exam is devoting most efforts to reading the suggested books, rather than planning your studies around the syllabus This is extremely important and I cannot stress this enough.
+There are many sections of the textbooks and suggested material that you shouldn’t bother reading at all.
+There's also an extreme amount of overlap between the two textbooks.
 The materials suggested by your Association are around 875 pages.

-The syllabus of the examination along with the weighting is shown below - feel free to print (adapted from APEGA).
+The syllabus of the examination along with the weighting is shown below:

 Should I Buy The Textbooks?